 - In Babylon 5, the Brakiri solar system contains only one comet with a period of 200 years.
 The comet is considered a death omen (and the focus of the season five episode "Day of the Dead").
 As a result, the Brakiri don't even like comets to be mentioned.

-- In the television series Beauty and the Beast, a comet was blazing in the sky the night billionaire Elliot Burch is murdered by operatives of his rival, Gabriel.
+- In Beauty and the Beast, a comet was blazing in the sky the night billionaire Elliot Burch is murdered by operatives of his rival, Gabriel.
 Father marks the occasion by quoting Shakespeare: "When beggars die there are no comets seen; The heavens themselves blaze forth the death of princes."

 - In Silver Nemesis there is a comet with a period of 25 years that, according to the Doctor, really does bring misfortune: it's actually an alien superweapon that somehow (ahem) wound up in a solar orbit.
 He cites the the two World Wars and the assassination of JFK as the results of the last three times it came near Earth.

 - Game of Thrones: Red comet during the Season 2 episode "The North Remembers" coincides with birth of dragons and return of Magic, though everyone interprets it differently.

 Mythology & Religion

-- In a rare example of a comet being a good omen, some scholars believe that the Star of Bethlehem was one.
+- In a rare example of a comet being a good omen, some theologists believe that the Star of Bethlehem was one.
 Others discount this because of said stigma of comets being doom omens, instead assuming that the event (assuming it actually happened at all) was an alignment of several stars.

 - In the Dungeons & Dragons adventure module X2 Castle Amber, the appearance of a blazing red comet over Averoigne causes an NPC to become a deadly monster.